 Our leading projects in this field focus on initiating research, providing resources and supporting ongoing research in Israel – in order to get as soon as possible treatment for our boys.
 At the same time, we are promoting cooperation with international companies in order to bring existing trials to Israel.

 This Israeli company is working on developing a revolutionary technology for gene therapy without intervention in the gene itself.
-In a normal healthy body the protein is produced by the mRNA produced from the DNA.
+Under normal circumstances the protein is produced by the mRNA which is produced from the DNA.
 In Duchenne patients, since the DNA is damaged, the MRNA is also damaged and the protein is not produced.
 The company is working on technology to create proper MRNA in the laboratory.

-A technology based on the introduction of a shortened micro-dystrophin gene by the AAV virus is very advanced and there are already three companies that have started clinical trials, currently underway in the U.S only.
-Our goal is to make the trials available to children in Israel as soon as possible.
+A technology based on insertion shortened micro-dystrophin gene by the AAV virus.
+It’s highly advanced technology and there are already three companies that have started clinical trials, currently underway in the U.S only.
+Our goal is to supply the trials to children in Israel as soon as possible.
 Technology used by the companies mentioned above, has already begun clinical trials and the results are expected to be published during 2020.

 In order to promote cooperation and bring this clinical trial to Israel, we are examining the results of clinical trials in France, with emphasis on examining the safety of treatment.
 At the same time, the procedures for obtaining permits for a clinical trial by the Israeli authorities have already begun.
 We are working to ensure that our boys in Israel will be among the first children in the world to receive this experimental and revolutionary treatment.

 The research group headed by Prof. Karni is working on the development of new molecules that will be able to change the base sequence in RNA molecules in patients with DNA deletions or duplications.
-The logic, which is very similar to the developments already in clinical trials, is to allow a shorter, but still normal, translation of the dystrophin protein.
+The logic, which is very similar to the developments already in clinical trials, translating shorter dystrophin protein but still functional.
 The study is still at the examining cells stage; However, there are new discoveries and impressive progress that has been made.
 Nevertheless, the road is still long…

 Duchenne patients have a mutation in the gene encoding the dystrophin protein.
 The DNA, which is the hereditary material, is transcribed into RNA and from the reading sequence, it is translated into the dystrophin protein.
 Due to the defect in the gene, RNA is improperly reproduced and therefore decomposed, and protein is not produced.
 The study is working on new molecules that can delay the dissolution of existing RNA molecules for patients with point mutations.